truenas/documentation/content/SCALE/SCALETutorials/Shares/SMB/AddSMBShares.md

 {{< /expand >}}

 ### Mounting on Apple System
-Have the user name and password for the user assigned to pool or for the guest if the share has guest access ready before you begin.
+Have the user name and password for the user assigned to the pool or for the guest if the share has guest access ready before you begin.
 {{< expand "Click here for more information" "v" >}}
 Open **Finder > Go > Connect To Server**
 Enter the SMB address: `smb://192.168.1.111`.